correia-afc/pricing-demo/readme.md

 ### Running the Utility

-If can choose between two options
+You can choose between two options

 #### Java

-1. Build the application: mvn clean install
+1. Build the application: `mvn clean install`
-2. run: java -jar target/pricing-discount-demo-0.0.1-SNAPSHOT.jar
+2. run: `java -jar target/pricing-discount-demo-0.0.1-SNAPSHOT.jar`

 #### Docker

-1. Build the application and image: mvn clean package jib:dockerBuild
+1. Build the application and image: `mvn clean package jib:dockerBuild`
-2. run: docker run -p 8080:8080 pricing-discount-demo
+2. run: `docker run -p 8080:8080 pricing-discount-demo`

 The service will be acessible in http://localhost:8080